Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Yes, a palladium coating helps prevent gold from patinating.
 Palladium is a tarnish-resistant metal that is often used as a protective layer on gold jewelry, especially white gold, to maintain its shine and prevent discoloration.

-When applied as a coating, palladium acts as a barrier, preventing the underlying gold or other metals from coming into direct contact with the air and other potential tarnishing agents.
+Palladium acts as a barrier when applied as a coating, preventing the underlying gold or other metals from coming into direct contact with the air and other tarnishing agents.

-My advice for you is to take your pallidum-covered gold jewelry item to a professional jewelry as soon as you notice a crack.
+My advice for you is to take your pallidum-covered gold jewelry item to a professional jeweler as soon as you notice a crack.

 Palladium Patina: What is it and Reversible?
 Conclusion